 MHNs are in high demand due to factors such as an ageing population, improving standards of care, and rising numbers of people reporting a mental health condition.
 The current employment of registered nurses working in mental health is around 14,100 RNs, a number projected to grow.

-MHNs work in various roles, such as direct care nurses, case managers, educators, and consultants.
+MHNs work in roles such as direct care nurses, case managers, educators, and clinical consultants.
 They may also specialise in a particular subfield, such as child and adolescent psychology, addiction, or trauma.
 They work in hospitals, clinics, schools, correctional facilities, and community health centres.